fish-shell/fish-shell/doc_src/interactive.rst

 - :kbd:`D` deletes text after the current cursor position and moves it to the :ref:`killring`.

+- :kbd:`x` deletes the character under the cursor and moves it to the :ref:`killring`.

+- :kbd:`s` deletes the character under the cursor, moves it to the :ref:`killring`, and enters :ref:`insert mode <vi-mode-insert>`.

 - :kbd:`p` pastes text from the :ref:`killring`.

 - :kbd:`u` undoes the most recent edit of the command line.